 Bahrain’s newest tourist attraction comes in the form of the world’s largest underwater theme park, Dive Bahrain.
 This dive site features beautiful artificial reefs and the first decommissioned Boeing 747 to be submerged.
 The site will provide a unique view of Bahrain and an exceptional dive experience located off the coast of Muharraq.
 For sport lovers, Muharraq is also said to have one of the best football teams in Bahrain.

-The Amwaj Islands are a group of man-made islands located in glistening blue waters of the Persian Gulf.
-It is a rapidly growing city with luxurious towers popping up all over the island and home to many hotels, fine eateries and a theme park to keep you entertained.
+The Amwaj Islands are a group of man-made islands located in glistening blue waters of the Arabian Gulf.
+It is a rapidly growing city with luxurious towers popping up all over the island and home to many hotels and fine eateries to keep you entertained.

 Located just a 4-hour drive from Riyadh, Saudi Arabia is the town of Al Jasra.
 One of its must-see attractions is the Handicraft Centre where visitors can witness traditional Bahraini arts and crafts.
 This government-run centre encourages tourists to learn more about traditional crafts such as basket-weaving in an attempt to preserve these arts.